 The forum was the Healthcare Provider Conference, which brought health care and business professionals to Charlotte, N.C., for a fall 2015 gathering co-sponsored by Grant Thornton LLP, AON and McGuireWoods LLP.
 One of the topics — population health — was addressed by Wingate, Vance and Prybil, and moderated by Anne McGeorge, national managing partner of Grant Thornton’s Health Care practice.

-The panel discussion was moderated by Anne McGeorge, national managing partner of Grant Thornton’s Health Care practice.
+The panel discussion was moderated by Anne McGeorge, former national managing partner of Grant Thornton’s Health Care practice.

 Successful collaborations offer lessons and recommendations

 Prybil began the session by discussing the multisector partnerships across the country his team studied and reported on in Improving Community Health through Hospital-Public Health Collaborations.
 The reason providers need to work with public health and other sectors, he said, is to lift health to a higher level: “America’s health care expenditures per capita are higher than in all other developed nations, but we lag behind them on multiple measures of population health.
 We can continue to increase our investment in health and medical services, but we’re never going to really improve the health of our American population in any significant way unless we address the other determinants.
 That’s why we need to forge partnerships.”